 You'll spend a significant part of your time in the program doing experiential work - putting theory into practice.
 A co-operative GIS project in the final semester involves cross-disciplinary teams from the GIS Applications Specialist and Cartographic Specialist programs working together on a project for a business, government, or industry client.

 Knowing your way around a computer, hardware and software, is definitely high on the list of skills you need to succeed in this field.
 You should also possess the following:

 - willingness to work hard (a 40 - 60 hour work week in the program)

 - problem solving ability

-There's a consistently high placement rate within six to 12 months of graduating, with an average starting salary in the $35,000.00-$45,000.00 range.
+As a graduate, the future looks bright with your expertise in big data.
+There's a consistently high placement rate within six to 12 months of graduating from the GIS - Applications Specialist program, and opportunities for advancement.
 On graduation, when combined with your previous education/work experience, you could work in positions as diverse as GIS programmer/analyst, applications specialist/consultant, ecosystem IT manager, utilities manager, database manager, GIS systems operator, and land information manager.
 The options for career change are strong.
 You can go back to your previous profession and apply your GIS studies there, or make a move into a new career.